Skip to main content

-Skip to main contentIt is Turnkey’s approach that the safest place for key material is within the hardened secure enclaves, and within these enclaves alone.
+It is Turnkey’s approach that the safest place for key material is within the hardened secure enclaves, and within these enclaves alone.
 Our model guides using authenticators (or combinations thereof) of increasing sophistication, relating to the importance or consequences of a given action.
 For example, a full recovery of an organization may require multiple break-glass hardware authenticators, where a routine low-stakes action might only rely on an API key.
+The below options all involve some combination of authentication methods and policies.
+Both of these can be difficult to change later, so consider configuring your backup and recovery methods as early as possible.

 Root user recovery

 Touched on in the production checklist, the ‘native’ method of organization recovery in Turnkey is to configure multiple root users (recommended at least 3), who each have hardware authenticators such as biometric auth (TouchID on a MacBook) or a YubiKey physical passkey.
-With at least 3 root users, it is possible to set up a 2 of 3 root quorum which can bypass the policy engine and assert maximum authority in the case of disaster recovery - even when one root user may have lost access to their authenticator.
+With at least 3 root users, it is possible to set up a 2 of 3 root quorum which can bypass the policy engine and assert maximum authority in the case of disaster recovery - even when one root user may have lost their authenticator.

 Sub-organizations